aau-claaudia/hpc/docs/external-hpc/deic-resources.md

  - Another portion is reserved for a **national resource pool**, from which researchers can apply twice a year.

-!!! info "OPEN CALL"

-    There is currently an open call for [**the national resource pool for LUMI**](https://www.deic.dk/en/supercomputing/Apply-for-HPC-resources).

-    It will be possible to submit applications from July 15th to September 16th 2025.

-    The resources will be available from January 1st until December 31st 2026.

-    **Learn more:**

-      - Read through the information provided on this page.
-      - Learn more about the LUMI-supercomputer on our [LUMI-page](/external-hpc/lumi/).

 ## National HPC facilities

 The national HPC facilities are those in which DeiC has a stake and are provided to all universities via the national and local resource pools.